Chart Color Schemes

 The level of general health in Corinda is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Corinda shows superior health outcomes, with both youth and elderly cohorts experiencing low prevalence of common health conditions.
-The rate of private health cover stands at approximately 62% (3,589 people), higher than Greater Brisbane's 66.6%.
+Corinda demonstrates superior health outcomes, with both younger and older age groups exhibiting low prevalence of common health conditions.
+The rate of private health cover stands at approximately 62% of the total population (3,589 people), compared to Greater Brisbane's 66.6%.
 Nationally, this figure is 55.3%.

-Mental health issues and asthma are the most prevalent medical conditions, affecting 9.5% and 7.5% of residents respectively.
-70.1% claim to be free from medical ailments, compared to Greater Brisbane's 74.7%.
-The area has a higher proportion of seniors aged 65 and over at 19.0% (1,092 people), versus Greater Brisbane's 14.4%.
-Health outcomes among seniors are above average, mirroring the general population's health profile.
+Mental health issues and asthma are the most prevalent medical conditions in Corinda, affecting 9.5 and 7.5% of residents respectively.
+70.1% of residents report being completely free from medical ailments, compared to Greater Brisbane's 74.7%.
+The area has a higher proportion of seniors aged 65 and over at 19.0% (1,092 people), compared to Greater Brisbane's 14.4%.
+Health outcomes among seniors in Corinda are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health